francisco-ricardo/factorydash/CONTRIBUTING.md

 ---

 Thank you for contributing to FactoryDash!
-Your efforts help make this project better for everyone.